miage-pdl/groupe3/README.md

 Examples for using OpenCompare API and services

-## Import a PCM
+## Analyze a set of PCM
-1- Define the file that you want to load.
+1- Insert into the console the directory with all the files to analyze.

 2- Create a loader that can handle the file format.
 In our example, we use the KMFJSONLoader which supports the internal representation of OpenCompare.